-Treats symptoms of many conditions such as joint disease, skin conditions, allergies, swelling, eye disease, and stomach or bowel disease.
+Treats symptoms of several diseases and conditions.
 Also used to test for adrenal gland problems.
 This medicine is a corticosteroid.

 When This Medicine Should Not Be Used